CS4224-Claps/project/README.md

 4. Download dependencies by running `pip install -r requirements.txt`
 5. The nodes has access to `nohup`
 6. Set the configuration options following the example given in `config.json.example`.
+7. Make sure you are in one of the nodes (you might need to change the code manually if you mistakenly run this in a wrong node).
+Run `./setup.sh` once.
+This will create a HOSTNAME in the root folder.

 ## `cassandra`